 The overall length of any manuscript should not exceed 4,000 words.
 Contributions in the following categories will be considered:

-Original articles (primary research, audits and service evaluation): Primary research studies should be reported using appropriate reporting guidelines e.g CONSORT guidelines for randomised controlled trials.
+Original articles (primary research, audits and service evaluation): Primary research studies should be reported using appropriate reporting guidelines e.g CONSORT guidelines for randomised controlled trials, A copy of the completed reporting checklist must be uploaded as a supplementatry file when submitting your manuscript.
+Further guidance on Reporting guidelines can be found below in section 2.8.
 Structured headings should be used (Introduction, Methods, Results, Discussion).
+We request a maximum of six tables and figures (combined) in total unless there are special circumstances.
+Large tables or other additional supplementary data can be hosted online only by SAGE.
+See Journal layout for requirements on preparation of Tables and Figures.
 Hand Therapy also welcomes original articles based on audits, service reviews and service innovations where these go beyond description, have clear evaluative components and represent an important contribution to hand therapy practice and knowledge.

 Reviews: These can include systematic reviews as well as narrative reviews of literature.
 Authors are advised to follow reporting guidelines such as PRISMA (available at http://www.equator-network.org/) to ensure the quality of reporting.
 Prospective registration of a systematic review protocol on PROSPERO or similar registries is likewise recommended.

 Case reports: These are normally limited to 2,000 words and may include novel assessment and treatment techniques, evaluations of equipment or material based on patient case(s).
 Material should not be limited to description and must include an evaluation of techniques used and outcomes